TLCFEM/gcmq-opensees-implementation/README.md

 This repository contains the OpenSees implementation of GCMQ element.

-The element is available as dynamic link library (x64 only) that is callable by the OpenSees main program.
-The library file and dependent OpenBLAS library can be found in `/binary` folder.
-The library is compiled in accordance with OpenSees 2.5.0, if it does not work with other versions please let me know by creating issues.
+The provided `OpenSees.exe` under `binary` folder is compiled based on official source code of version `3.2.2`.
+Dynamic linked library is not provided due to all kinds of compatibility issues.

-To use the library, please download and place `GCMQ.dll` and `libopenblas.dll` in the folder contains `OpenSees.exe`.
 Please use the following command to create a new GCMQ element:

 ```tcl
 element GCMQ (1) (2...5) (6) (7) [8]